espruino/EspruinoDocs/boards/Jolt.js.md

 **Note:** as of the current 2v21 firmware build, NFC functionality is not enabled in software.

-NFC is available on Jolt.js, however it requires you to wire up an antenna, and to solder tuning capacitors to the two capacitor pads on the rear of the board next to the screw hole such that the antenna resonates at 13.56 MHz.
+NFC hardware is available on Jolt.js, however it requires you to wire up an antenna, and to solder tuning capacitors to the two capacitor pads on the rear of the board next to the screw hole such that the antenna resonates at 13.56 MHz.

-Once connected, NFC can be configured with [NRF.nfcURL(...)](/Reference#l_NRF_nfcURL)

 Firmware Updates